Skip to main content

 You can even implement curbside pickup to make the shopping experience even more convenient for your customers.

-How does BOPIS work?
+How does BOPIS retail work?

 The BOPIS shopping experience expands your customers’ choices by giving them more flexibility in how they shop and how quickly they want to receive their items.
-There are three steps to BOPIS:
+In general, the BOPIS process for customers works exactly like e-commerce until the final steps.

 Benefits of BOPIS for businesses